dotEthan/Recipeasy-backend/README.md

     - Backups
 - Recipe Search
 - Propgate the 'retry.ts' method for all calls, update 'shouldretry' error list.
-- Cron based softdeleted/unrefd recipe deletion
+- Cron based softdeleted/unref'd recipe deletion (only if no user.recipes has ref'd)
 - Logging (Sonar? others)
 - Testing
 - Full Documentation